 Gadgets for Geeks

 Simon Jessey, the senior designer of Keystone Websites, created a product-driven website to investigate XML technologies.
-Using a database backend, and Microsoft proprietary technology called RDS (Remote Data Service), the website retrieves product information from a database and viagra professional no prescription lowest price converts it into XML.
+Using a database backend, and Microsoft proprietary technology called RDS (Remote Data Service), the website retrieves product information from a database and where can i buy viagra in the uk converts it into XML.
 The XML is then transformed into a format that can be read by browsers.
 The practical application of RDS is limited by its dependence on IIS - Microsoft's web server platform.

 After investigation of the RDS technology, the project was completed in just 3 days.
 The visual design is intended to appeal to the gadget-happy audience, with a banner combining the name of the site with some of the interesting products that would be available.